Muterra/doc-golix/spec.md

 + Author: the entity-agent creating the GEOC
 + Payload: all information to be protected by the container
-+ Static GUID: the immutable, unique identifier for this particular object.
++ Static GHID: the immutable, unique identifier for this particular object.
 It is always the (address algorithm + file hash) combination for that object.

 ## Format